 Next Steps Your Retail Business Should Take

-As a retail business, you need to ensure the uptime, performance and security of your ecommerce website to enhance user experience whilst minimising the risk to your business and your consumers from cyber-attack.
+As a retail business, you need to ensure the uptime, performance and security of your ecommerce website to enhance user experience while minimising the risk to your business and your consumers from cyber-attack.

 Six Degrees is a trusted secure cloud partner to prominent retailers throughout the UK and beyond.
 We understand the cyber threat to retailers, and we regularly advise our retail clients on the hostile digital landscape in which they operate.

-By engaging with Six Degrees through our retail-focused audit and assessment services, you will maximise your online revenue throughout the 2020 Golden Quarter and beyond.
+By engaging with Six Degrees through our retail-focused services, you will maximise your online revenue throughout the 2021 peak trading period and beyond.
 To help you get started we’ve compiled a set of 10 essential questions you should know the answers to, to ensure your retail business stays trading.

 Our Cyber Intelligence Report covers the latest trends in ransomware attacks against the retail and manufacturing sectors, and this handy infographic provides the information you need to protect your retail business from ransomware attacks.